Best Backpacking Backpacks for Travel Guide 2026

 If you’re looking for a bit more wiggle room, especially for trips with varied climates or added gear, then a 40–60L bag strikes a great balance.
 This range works well for backpackers heading off on longer journeys without crossing into “lugging-a-suitcase-on-your-back” territory.

 Bags in the 60–80L+ category are best suited for specialist trips: think multi-season trekking, expeditions, or travel that requires bulky gear.
 While they offer loads of space, they’re often too large for carry-on and can become cumbersome if you’re moving around a lot.
-We recommend only going this big if you know you’ll use every litre.
+We recommend only going this big if you know you’ll use every liter.

 2. Keep It Lightweight